Strongman Farmer’s Walk: Techniques for Maximizing Grip and Speed

 • Moderate runs for speed

-• Lighter longer runs for conditioning
+• Lighter, longer runs for conditioning

 Progress by:

-• Increasing load
+• Increasing the load

-• Increasing distance
+• Increasing the distance

-• Improving time
+• Improving your time

-• Improving stability
+• Improving your stability

 Heavy every session burns athletes out.
 Rotation builds performance.